intercom-dds/ic-idl/README.md

 ## Known bugs

 - Annotations are parsed but not included in the AST.
-- Function macros functions are not supported.
+- Preprocessor function macros are not supported.
 - Variadic macros are not supported.
 - \_Pragma is not supported.
 - `#line` directives are ignored by the preprocessor.